MLeidel/CodeScriber/CSdoc.md

 #### Prompt and Query

-To run an AI query open a "New" tab and construct your prompt.
-When finished hit Ctrl-G.
+To run an AI query start a new document and construct your prompt,
+or select some text for the prompt.

+Then use **Ctrl-G** to send the prompt.
-In a few seconds your response will fill the page.
+In a few seconds the response will fill a new document page.

 ---

 ## Spell Check

 To spell check some text first select the text.
-Then hit Ctrl-Alt-C. You will get a list of miss-spelled words and possible corrections.
+Then hit **Ctrl-Alt-C**.
+You will get a list of miss-spelled words and possible corrections.

 ---